Register here to prepare for Board Exams: Click Here

 Always use a pencil while preparing a ledger, balance sheet, or any other statement.
 Avoid writing with a pen since you can always edit it later.

-Don't forget to capitalise Dr. and Cr.
+Don't forget to capitalise Dr.

 Cr. and Dr. are required in accounting, notably for debit and credit sums.
 Remember to include the date, the Indian rupee symbol, the particulars, and the amount, among other things.